jchatel/quickmail-next-docs/campaigns/inbox-rotation.md

 - How to set it up?
 - Match the lead's email provider
 - How to remove the email from a campaign if its deliverability goes bad?
+- How to see number of emails sent per email account?

 # Why rotate emails?